IBM/kafka-producer-rest-proxy/README.md

 ##### The list of all available response codes

-1. HTTP code 200 -  All events were validated successully and are sent to Producer
+1. HTTP code 200 -  All messages were validated successully and are sent to Producer
 2. HTTP code 202 -  Indicates that the request was ok, but there's no guarantee everything actually went as it should.
 3. HTTP code 401 -  Provided API key is unauthorized
 4. HTTP code 400 -  Bad request format